Best plants for winter colour

 Wintersweet (Chimonanthus praecox ‘Luteus’)

 The RHS Plant Finder will tell you where to find them.
-Many are stocked by www.crocus.co.uk, who kindly supplied several of the images we have used.
-Scarlet willow and red dogwood saplings are available from www.ashridgetrees.co.uk
+Many are stocked by crocus.co.uk, while scarlet willow and red dogwood saplings are available from ashridgetrees.co.uk